boris-kz/CogAlg/WIKI.md

 - [video_draft()](https://github.com/boris-kz/CogAlg/blob/master/video_3D_alg/video_draft.py) is obsolete 3D extension of pixel-level cross-correlation, as in frame_blobs.
 Eventually, it will extend all of 2D alg with time dimension.
 This version will be made fully recursive and hopefully effective in real world.

-Higher levels for each D-cycle alg will process discontinuous search among full-D patterns.
+Higher levels for each D-cycle alg will process discontinuous search among dimensionally-complete patterns.
 Complete hierarchical algorithm will have two-level code:
 - 1st level algorithm: contiguous cross-comparison over full-D cycle, plus feedback to adjust most and least significant bits of the input.
 - Recurrent increment in complexity, extending current-level alg to next-level alg.
 This increment will account for increasing internal complexity of input patterns on higher levels, unfolding them for cross-comparison and re-combining the results for evaluation and feedback.